Fives Choice Classes

 Block B: 1:30-2:30

-Dribble Dribble Dribble (Anna Goldstein) – This class is designed to develop the fundamentals and creative aspects of basketball dribbling.
-We will do drills, tricks, play games, and explore our dribbling talents!
+This class is all about the art of dribbling a basketball.
+We will learn both the fundamentals and creative aspects of dribbling through doing drills, tricks, playing games, and exploring our own dribbling styles!
 Campers with or without basketball experience are encouraged to join!

 back to top